 \subsection{Our contributions}

-\begin{itemize} \item We propose an algorithm that attempts a model-based rollout policy at action decision phase based on the prior knowledge of the transition model while exploiting a batch constrained RL scheme.
+\begin{itemize} \item We propose an algorithm that attempts a model-based rollout policy at the action decision phase based on the prior knowledge of the transition model while exploiting a batch-constrained RL scheme.
 We call the proposed approach BCMQ which stands for Batch Constrained Model-based rollout policy Q-Learning.

 \item We implemented a wireless system with \emph{gym} environment class format.
-This system represents an environment where multiple basestations and multiple UEs can cooperate with each other to mitigate the interference.
+This system represents an environment where multiple base stations and multiple UEs can cooperate with each other to mitigate interference.
 This implementation allows us to fairly compare the performance of various reinforcement learning algorithms with the performance of our proposed algorithm.
 Through such a performance comparison, our algorithm shows that the performance of the existing state-of-the-art approaches can be approximated even with limited data given.

 \item We compared the performance of our proposed algorithm with the coordinate multipoint strategy using reinforcement learning, which is being intensively studied in wireless communication.
 We experimentally show that the performance of existing approaches using DQN can be surpassed without exploration.